mzazon/awesome-cloud-projects/aws/processing-data-glue-lambda/processing-data-glue-lambda.md

 6. **Create Glue ETL Job**:

    Creating a Glue job configures the execution environment and resource allocation for our ETL script.
-Glue version 4.0 provides the latest Apache Spark optimizations, while the G.1X worker type offers balanced compute and memory resources suitable for most ETL workloads.
+Glue version 5.0 provides the latest Apache Spark 3.5 optimizations and significant performance improvements (32% faster than Glue 4.0), while the G.1X worker type offers balanced compute and memory resources suitable for most ETL workloads.
 The job configuration includes parameters for monitoring, logging, and automatic retries to ensure reliable processing.

    ```bash
    # Create Glue ETL job